mlund/faunus/docs/_docs/moves.md

 ---------------- | ---------------------------------
 `index`          | Atom index to operate on
-`dq`             | Charge displacement
+`dq`             | Charge displacement `quadratic=true` | Displace linearly along q^2 instead of q

 This performs a fractional charge move on a specific atom.
+The charge displacement can be performed linerly along $q$ or linerly along $q^2$.
+The latter introduces a bias that is automatically corrected for.

 Limitations:
 This move changes the particle charge and therefore cannot be used with